nilxam/labsconf_2015/staging_project_mlin.md

 New toy!
 The **adi**(Ad Intern) staging project[3] is a kind of temporary staging for *non-rings* package's submissions, in order to ensure new package or package updates can built and did not affect rings, and the requests also can pass the repochecker.

 ### The tools are involved in Staging Project
-We're several tools[4] are involved in Staging Project.
+We have several tools[4] are involved in Staging Project.

 * dashboard - showing the staging projects and their health status.
 * osc staging command - handling Staging Project work, adding/removing/moving the request in Staging Project.